 Produced by John Feldmann, “Future Hearts,” a ’15 release, contained the singles “Something’s Gotta Give” and “Kids In The Dark,” plus a guest appearance by Blink-182’s Mark Hoppus on the track “Tidal Waves.”

-All Time Low's sixth album was their first to top the U.K. chart.
+All Time Low’s sixth album debuted at #2 on the Billboard 200 selling 75,000 copies in its first week, becoming the band’s highest charting effort.
+It was also their first album to top the U.K. chart.